An unknown Signalman hoists the Admiral's flag

 D.A.
 Green, SM3

-examines the Aldis signaling lamp as Little Rock prepares
+stands-by the Aldis signaling lamp as Little Rock

 Note the mosque on the shoreline.

 This is the Dolmabahçe Mosque just north of Istanbul.

 (Click HERE for more information on the mosque.)

 (Click photo for a larger view.)